 Welcome to the Barwon River Fishing Guide.
-The Barwon River is a diverse system in Victoria with a great variety of species that stretches for 160 kilometres starting in the Otway ranges near the townships of Winchelsea, then flows through the township of Geelong then through townships along the Bellarine peninsula such as Ocean Grove before going out to sea at the Bass straight adjacent Barwon Heads.
-The river is home to many species of birds, fish, eels, rats wallabies and platypus.
+The Barwon River is a diverse system in Victoria with a great variety of species that stretches for 160 kilometers.
+The river starts in the Otway ranges near the townships of Winchelsea, then flows through the township of Geelong along the Bellarine Peninsula passing coastal towns including Ocean Grove before going out to sea at the Bass straight adjacent Barwon Heads.
+The river is home to many species of birds, fish, eels, rats wallabies, and platypus.
 15 different creeks and rivers flow into the Barwon River with Lake Connewarre and Moorabool the most notable.
-The Barwon River is a unique place to fish along with many popular rural townships.
-These days we often see massive carp being caught in the lower reaches and a healthy volume of fish near the mouth entrance.

 Things to do on Barwon River

-The Barwon River passes through rural townships including Geelong and Ocean Grove along the Bellarine peninsula before going out to see in the Bass straight near Barwon heads.
-Along the Barwon river, you can enjoy a picnic at riverside, camping on the river, Queens Park and views at Buckley Falls.
-Native birds at Balyang Sanctuary and Barwon Valley adventure playground for the kids.
-There are many walks, parks, wetlands, golf courses, gardens and fishing platforms.
+The Barwon River passes through rural townships including Geelong and Ocean Grove along the Bellarine peninsula before going out to see the Bass straight.
+Along the Barwon River, you can enjoy a picnic at the riverside, camping on the river, Queen’s Park, and views at Buckley Falls.
+Native birds at Balyang Sanctuary and Barwon Valley Adventure Playground for the kids.
+There are many walks, parks, wetlands, golf courses, gardens, and fishing platforms.
 Things to do in townships along the river included.
 Geelong is located 70 kilometers away from Melbourne with many shops, parks, piers, restaurants, cafes, and adventures.
 Some of the local attractions include the Geelong Botanic Gardens or if you’re after a bit more excitement the Geelong Adventure Park which has rides and waterslides.
 Serendip Sanctuary closer to Lara offers access to Australia’s wildlife and gardens.
 The Geelong waterfront area is a vibrant spot with piers, walking tracks, and picnic grounds.

-Barwon Heads is 90 minutes drive from Melbourne.
-Surrounding townships include ocean grove and Queenscliff.
-This area is renowned for clean beaches which is very popular with holiday goes most school holidays.
-Swimming, paddleboarding, kayaking, snorkelling and fishing are prime activities here.
-It’s a great spot for kids who enjoy playing on the sand and in shallow water safely.
-Within the town, 13th beach offers great surfing with qualify waves coming directly from the Bass straight.
-You also have the Jirrahlinga Koala & Wildlife Sanctuary.
-5 acres of land dedicated to the welfare of local animals.
-In town, there is also stand up paddle boarding hire available, many cafes, restaurants and parks to keep the family busy.
+Barwon Heads is a 90 minute drive from Melbourne with surrounding townships off Ocean Grove and Queenscliff.
+This area is renowned for its clean beaches and is popular with holidaymakers on school holidays.
+Swimming, paddle boarding, kayaking, snorkeling, and fishing are prime activities here.
+13th Beach offers great surfing with waves coming directly from the Bass Straight.
+In town, there is also stand-up paddle boarding hire available, many cafes, restaurants, and parks to keep the family busy.
 Or skydiving and scenic flight tours in surrounding townships.

 Fishing the Barwon River

-The lower reaches provide great freshwater fishing with redfin and carp the most frequently caught species.
-You can also catch trout, eels, and tench.
-However, redfin is the most targeted fish in this area and sections of the Barwon hold them in good numbers and good sizes.
-These can be targeted with both bait and lures.
+The fish in the freshwater sections can be targeted with both bait and lures.
 Those fishing with lures have done this flicking along the banks or trolling in a small boat or kayak.
-We like using bright coloured soft plastics and shallow diving lures which stand out in the brownish water.
+We like using bright-coloured soft plastics and shallow diving lures which stand out in the brownish water.
 Redfin in winter will hold the middle of the river in deeper areas and in summer hold against the reeds and shallows.
 Why not have a read on our detailed guide on the best lures to catch redfin.
-Good bait options include scrub worms, mudeye, crickets, yabbies and corn.
+Good bait options include scrub worms, mudeye, crickets, yabbies, and corn.

-Eels are a common catch particular when it’s dark.
-Some meet and worms on a small hook has been a sure way to catch a few of them.
+Eels are a common catch particularly when it’s dark.
+Some meet and worms on a small hook have been a sure way to catch a few of them.

 Barwon River Boat and kayak access